sy2002/QNICE-FPGA/doc/int-device.md

 * As soon as the CPU is able to service the interrupt, it will pull `IGRANT_N` to `0`.
 This means, that the device shall now put the address of the desired ISR onto the data bus.
+Please notice: It might take a while until the CPU is able to service the interrupt, because for example there might be already an ISR running and then the interrupt requests of other devices might be serviced first.
+So any device needs to be prepared to wait "indefinitly" long until the interrupt request is granted.

-* As soon as the data is valid, the device pulls `INT_N` back to `1`.
+* As soon as the ISR address data that the device put on the data bus is valid, the device pulls `INT_N` back to `1`.

 * The CPU now reads the data and pulls `IGRANT_N` to `1` to notify the device that it must release the data bus.
 The CPU then jumps to this address and